 4. Place any Windfalls into your Mortgage

-Can reduce your mortgage depending on how much you pay toward your outstanding principal balance.
+Reduces your mortgage depending on how much you pay toward your outstanding principal balance.

 During the year, you might find yourself with excess funds you don’t know how best to put to work for you.
 Some examples include a tax refund, a bonus from work, and an inheritance.
 If you choose to use these funds to make a lump-sum payment toward your mortgage’s balance, you can make serious progress toward paying off your mortgage.

-If you receive a raise from work, make sure to place some of it in your IRA, 401(k), or other tax-advantaged account to make full use of those annual limits.
+If you receive a raise from work, make sure to place some of it in your IRA, 401(k), or other tax-advantaged investments to make full use of those annual limits.
 Another use of your raise could be placing the extra income into your mortgage.

 Or, you could choose to use my favorite method for paying off your mortgage faster by using the next way detailed below.